Corriganville Movie Ranch: Movies

-Built on land purchased by Corrigan in 1937, the ranch provided scenery as well as man-made structures and sets, and served as the background scenery for movies and television programs such as Fort Apache, Buffalo Bill in Tomahawk Territory, The Robe, The Lone Ranger, The Adventures of Rin Tin Tin, Sky King, Circus Boy, and Star Trek, Once Upon a Time in Hollywood(film).
+Built on land purchased by Corrigan in 1937, the ranch provided scenery as well as man-made structures and sets, and served as the background scenery for movies and television programs such as Fort Apache, Buffalo Bill in Tomahawk Territory, The Robe, The Lone Ranger, The Adventures of Rin Tin Tin, Sky King, Circus Boy, and Star Trek.

-In 2018, the park’s filmmaking roots were revived when transformed into Spahn Ranch for Quentin Tarantino’s 9th film, Once Upon a Time in Hollywood.
-Corriganville’s terrain replicates the Manson hideout perfectly as it is located a few miles from the actual Spahn Ranch location.
+In 2018, the park's filmmaking roots were revived when transformed into Spahn Ranch for Quentin Tarantino's 9th film, Once Upon a Time in Hollywood.
+Corriganville's terrain replicates the Manson hideout perfectly as it is located a few miles from the actual Spahn Ranch location.
 Brad Pitt, Leonardo DiCaprio, and Margot Robbie all play key roles in this critically acclaimed film.

 The visual environment was that of a picturesque California oak woodland.
 The ranch provided terrain such as lakes, mountains, caves, rock outcroppings and overhangs, and large boulders.
 The small man-made lake featured a cliff waterfall, as well as an underwater bunker with thick-glassed windows that would allow underwater scenes to be shot, while keeping the camera and crew dry.

 Other sets included Silvertown, a western street with saloon, hotel, jail, livery stable, corral, blacksmith, shops, and a bank.
 There was also an outlaw shack and a church that doubled as a schoolhouse.
 Some of these structures had small living quarters while others had showers and restrooms for the cast and crew.
 It's unclear if any had interior sets that were used onscreen, although there was a soundstage in the hotel building where interior sets may have been constructed for the movie companies' use (jail cell, bunkhouse, etc.).
 Many of the interior shots may have been made at various studios around Hollywood—Republic Studios, Monogram Studios, etc. in order to match the outdoor scenes shot at Corriganville.
 Corrigan's own home on the property was used for ranch-house exterior shots.
 His house was one of the first structures erected at the ranch in 1938-1939.

 A non-Western set built in 1946 for Howard Hughes' Vendetta (released in 1950) was called Vendetta Village.
 It was later renamed the Corsican Village.
 A Cavalry fort built for John Ford's 1948 film Fort Apache was subsequently rented to many other film productions by Corrigan.

 Cowboy stars who filmed there include: Gene Autry, Roy Rogers, Buster Crabbe, John Wayne, Randolph Scott, Smiley Burnette, Clayton Moore, Jay Silverheels, Charles Starrett, Ken Maynard, Kermit Maynard, Hoot Gibson, Bob Steele, Tex Ritter, Robert Taylor and of course Crash Corrigan himself.

 Scenes from Season 1, Episode 3 of the HBO series Westworld were filmed at Corriganville Park in 2016.
 Estimates of the number of movies and television shows filmed there range from the hundreds to the thousands.